 Jaroslav Heyrovsky – Nobel Prize in Chemistry (1959)

 Born in Prague in then-Austria-Hungary in 1890, Jaroslav Heyrovsky was a Czech scientist, chemist and inventor and recipient of the Nobel Prize in Chemistry in 1959 for his groundbreaking work and research in the field of polarography, an instrumental method of chemical analysis that became widespread following his discovery in 1922.

-After studying at Charles University in Prague as well as University College in London, Heyrovsky worked in a military hospital during World War I and started his academic career as assistant professor shortly after the war.
+After studying at Charles University in Prague as well as University College in London, Heyrovsky worked in a military hospital during World War I and started his academic career as assistant professor shortly after the conflict.
 Widely considered as the father of the polarographic method, he remained at the forefront of this new branch of electro-chemistry throughout his entire career and became director of the newly-established Polarographic Institute in 1950, which was incorporated into the Czechoslovak Academy of Sciences a few years later.

 Apart from the Nobel Prize in Chemistry, which he received in 1959 “for his discovery and development of the polarographic methods of analysis”, Heyrovsky received numerous awards and honorary doctorates from leading universities and academic centres in Czechoslovakia and around the world.
 Although an “only” one-time laureate, the Czech chemist was actually nominated a total of 18 times for a Nobel Prize (14 times for chemistry, three times for physiology or medicine and once for physics).